OpenVolunteeringPlatform/django-ovp-search/README.rst

 License
 ---------------
-This project is licensed under the GNU GPLv3 License see the `LICENSE.md <https://github.com/OpenVolunteeringPlatform/django-ovp-search/blob/master/LICENSE.md>`_ file for details
+This project is licensed under the AGPLv3 License see the `LICENSE.md <https://github.com/OpenVolunteeringPlatform/django-ovp-search/blob/master/LICENSE.md>`_ file for details